fiftydinar/gidro-os/README.md

 Just download the ISO & proceed with installation.

 If you are on UEFI system, you will notice blue MOK screen after installer, which is used for enrolling security keys.
-If your system uses Secure Boot, you will need to "Enroll key" with a password `ublue-os` (type minus on a keyboard as - sign if you get errors).
+You will need to "Enroll key" with a password `ublue-os` (type minus on a keyboard as - sign if you get errors).
+This needs to be done even if you're not using Secure Boot.

 Otherwise, continue boot.